Gene Wilder: Political views

-Death
+Death and legacy

-Wilder died on August 29, 2016, at the age of 83, at home in Stamford, Connecticut, from complications of Alzheimer's disease.
-He had been diagnosed 3 years before his death but kept knowledge of his condition private.
+On August 29, 2016, at the age of 83, Wilder died at his home in Stamford, Connecticut, from complications of Alzheimer's disease.
+He had been diagnosed three years before his death but kept knowledge of his condition private.
 Wilder's nephew Jordan Walker-Pearlman said that this was done to not sadden fans of Willy Wonka & the Chocolate Factory, stating:

 According to his family, Wilder died while listening to one of his favorite songs, a rendition of "Over the Rainbow" sung by Ella Fitzgerald.

-Mel Brooks, as a guest on The Tonight Show with Jimmy Fallon, spoke about his grief, stating: "He was such a dear friend.
+Mel Brooks, as a guest on The Tonight Show Starring Jimmy Fallon, spoke about his grief, stating: "He was such a dear friend.
 I expected that he would go—but when it happens, it's still tremendous.
 It's a big shock.
 I'm still reeling.
 No more Gene? ...
 He was such a wonderful part of my life."

-Various celebrities shared their grief for the comedian on Twitter such as Carl Reiner, Albert Brooks, Billy Crystal, Julia Louis Dreyfus, and Russell Crowe.
-James Corden gave a tribute to Wilder on his show The Late Late Show with James Corden saying "He was just a magical person, and he made everybody around him feel this incredible feeling of joy".
+Various celebrities posted tributes to Wilder on Twitter including Carl Reiner, Albert Brooks, Billy Crystal, Julia Louis-Dreyfus, and Russell Crowe.

-Wilder was included in the Academy of Motion Pictures Arts and Sciences In Memoriam montage during the Oscars telecast.
+Wilder was included in the Academy of Motion Pictures Arts and Sciences In Memoriam montage during the 2017 Oscars telecast.

+In May 2023, Remembering Gene Wilder, a documentary film produced by Julie Nimoy and David Knight, premiered at the Los Angeles Jewish Film Festival.

+Jonathan Randell Silver portrayed Wilder in 2024 and 2025 productions of Gene & Gilda, a play by Cary Gitter about Wilder's years with Gilda Radner.